apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `enable_java_support`

 * Description: BE Whether to enable the use of java-jni.
 When enabled, mutual calls between c++ and java are allowed.
-Currently supports hudi, udf, jdbc, max-compute, paimon, preload, avro
+Currently supports hudi, java-udf, jdbc, max-compute, paimon, preload, avro
 * Default value: true